Yellowknife City Council has decided to build a new climbing wall in the Yellowknife Fieldhouse. Woo hoo!

 Why would the YKCC want the City to build and operate a wall?

 The mission of the YKCC is to develop and promote the sport of climbing in Yellowknife and the surrounding area for people of all ages and experience levels.
 Climbing is a lot of fun, and we want to share that.

 Years ago there was no climbing wall in Yellowknife, so we at the YKCC built our own wall in a gym space that we currently rent.
-Our current wall helps us to promote climbing, but we now have to run our gym as a small business.
+Our wall helped us to promote climbing, but we had to run our gym as a small business.

-We rely on volunteers to staff our gym, clean the gym, maintain the wall, and do administration work like paying rent, balancing our books, and coordinating staff.
-It ends up being a lot of work, but we’ve done it successfully for almost 4 years.
-During that time we have proven there is demand for climbing in Yellowknife, and that a climbing wall makes money in Yellowknife.
+We relied on volunteers to staff our gym, clean the gym, maintain the wall, and do administration work like paying rent, balancing our books, and coordinating staff.
+It ended up being a lot of work.
+During the 5 years the YKCC ran the gym, we proved there is demand for climbing in Yellowknife, and that a climbing wall can make money in Yellowknife.